Employment - Discrimination

 How many empoloyees must a compnay in South Dakota have to be subject to anti discrimination laws?

 The South Dakota Human Relations Act applies to everyone with very few exceptions.
 Under federal law, an employer must have a certain number of employees to be covered by the law enforced by the EEOC.
 That number depends on the employer and the kind of discrimination.
-For example, companies with 15 or more employees are covered by Title VII of the Civil Rights Act of 1964 (Title VII), which is the primary law prohibiting employment discrimination; the Americans with Disabilities Act of 1990 (ADA), which prohibits discrimination from disability; and the Genetic Information Nondiscrimination Act of 2008 (GINA), which prohibits discrimination based on genetic information.
+For example, companies with 15 or more employees are covered by three Federal laws: Title VII of the Civil Rights Act of 1964 (Title VII), which is the primary law prohibiting employment discrimination; the Americans with Disabilities Act of 1990 (ADA), which prohibits discrimination from disability; and the Genetic Information Nondiscrimination Act of 2008 (GINA), which prohibits discrimination based on genetic information.